← Back to Blog

 What to write in your methods section

 State which test you used and why.
 One sentence closes the door on a methods query before it is raised.
-For Mann-Whitney: "The Mann-Whitney U test was used because Shapiro-Wilk analysis indicated non-normal distribution in the [outcome variable] (p = .03)."
-For the t-test: "An independent-samples t-test was used; normality was confirmed by Shapiro-Wilk analysis in both groups (p > .05)."
+For Mann-Whitney: "The Mann-Whitney U test was used because Shapiro-Wilk analysis indicated non-normal distribution in the [outcome variable] (P = .03)."
+For the t-test: "An independent-samples t-test was used; normality was confirmed by Shapiro-Wilk analysis in both groups (P > .05)."

 If you used Mann-Whitney because the outcome was ordinal rather than because of a normality test, say so: "The Mann-Whitney U test was used because the outcome (pain score) is measured on an ordinal scale."
 Reviewers accept that reasoning without further query.